My hair was constantly frizzy until I tried this shampoo – now it's unbelievably smooth

 Another big plus is that I don’t need to wash my hair as regularly as it doesn’t get greasy as quickly, saving me plenty of precious time from my labour-intensive blow drying and straightening routine.
 It’s like I’m getting the factory reset of a clarifying shampoo but without pillaging my hair of good stuff.

 I’m aware I’ve talked a lot about what this shampoo doesn’t include, so let’s chat about what it does.
 Instead of sulphates, Color Wow uses a combination of eight gentle, non-stripping cleansers, including a fancy Japanese amino acid.
-There’s also keratin and other proteins to help strengthen hair and glycerin for hydration.
+There’s also keratin and other proteins to help strengthen hair and glycerin for hydration – plus, as it's name suggests, it's one of the best shampoos for coloured hair.

-The only real sticking point is that at £21.50 for a 250ml tube or £64.50 for a 946ml pump bottle, it is expensive.
-But if, like me, you are struggling to find a sulphate-free shampoo that doesn’t compromise on the look and feel of your hair, then it’s worth it.
+The only real sticking point is that, at £22 for a 250ml tube or £64.50 for a 946ml pump bottle, it is expensive.
+But if, like me, you are struggling to find a sulphate-free shampoo that doesn’t compromise on the look and feel of your hair, then it’s worth it when weighing up "is expensive shampoo better?".

 If you need any extra justification, then a little goes a long way, and there’s no need to rinse and repeat, which immediately cuts down your cost-per-wash compared to a cheaper shampoo.
 Also, if this is the price I have to pay to make my frizzy mane more manageable, then it’s worth every single penny.